 Assess soybean root nodules each year, regardless of the field history or inoculant strategy.
 The ideal time to assess nodulation is at the R1 (beginning bloom) stage.
 Root nodule assessment at this stage gives a clear picture of whether or not a crop has sufficient ability to produce its own nitrogen (N) via biological N fixation.
 The critical period for adequate N supply to soybeans is R4 (full pod) to R5 (beginning seed) for maximized yield.

-- Assess root nodules on a 5-10 plants from 2-3 different areas that are representative of the field.
+- Assess root nodules on 5-10 plants from 2-3 different areas of the field.

 - Count the number of nodules per plant.
 If there is a wide variation between nodule counts, select more plants for an accurate estimate across the field.

 - Cut a few nodules open to assess the colour.
 If the nodules are pinkish-red inside, they are actively fixing N. Leghemoglobin in the nodules, like hemoglobin in blood, is produced by rhizobia bacteria during N-fixation and changes colour when exposed to oxygen.

 - While the roots are exposed, take the opportunity to look for any root rot that may be present and take note of the shape and growth pattern of roots.
 For example, roots may grow to the side if there are compaction issues.